itayG98/Zoo-Catalog-App/README.md

  ## About

-This Asp.NetCore web app demonstrates MVC pattern and microservices separation :
+The app demonstrates the use of the MVC pattern and separation of microservices, including:
 - Asp.NetCore MVC server micro-service which is animel catalog web application
 - MSSQL server  runs on docker images from microsoft using this command : <br/>
  `docker run -e "ACCEPT_EULA=Y" --name db --network petshop-bridge -e "MSSQL_SA_PASSWORD=1234ABCD@" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2019-CU14-ubuntu-20.04`